top of page

 International Round:

-Finalists from each region will be invited to participate in the international essay competition where they will have the opportunity to explore the different realms of literature.
+Finalists from each region are invited to participate in the international essay competition where they will have the opportunity to explore the different realms of literature.
 See our Guidelines and Rules page for more details.

 The Olympiad is fully online and designed for individual participants.